ypcrts/toda/README.md

 The result is I have been using this management script on all three major desktop OSes since 2017 and it makes me happy.
-I take this script with me wherever I go, as is the intent of dotfiles repot. to friends' servers and other places to deploy little pieces as needed.
+I take this script with me wherever I go, as is the intent of a dotfiles repo.

 The `purge` feature allows programmatic cleanup.